Find cheap flights to Italy

 Italy is all at once romantic, spectacular, beautiful, charming and downright delicious.
 From the mountains in the north to the historic treasures of Rome and Pompeii, from the romance of Venice to the shopping of Milan this country really does have it all.

 How to get thereThere are some countries in Europe where the low cost flights revolution has transformed the travel landscape, Italy is one of them.
 Cheap flights to Italy are abundant, mostly from a combination of the low cost carriers, such as Easyjet, Ryanair and Jet2, and scheduled flights from British Airways and Alitalia.
-Most destinations are reachable in less than 2 and a half hours from the UK depending on where you fly from, and there really is plenty of choice.
+Most destinations are reachable in less than two and a half hours from the UK depending on where you fly from, and there really is plenty of choice.
 As well as the London airports, Manchester, Liverpool, Glasgow, Leeds, Birmingham, Bristol, Newcastle and Edinburgh all have a great range of flights.
 Even the smaller regional airports in the UK have direct flight links to Italy.
 If you are really looking for the lowest price, consider flying indirect via Paris, Brussels, Switzerland or Germany.

 Italy offers a great range of destinations too.
 The most popular cities are Rome, Milan and Venice but they're not the only destinations in the array of cheap flights to Italy.
 Try Pisa for easy access to Tuscany and Florence (or of course you can fly direct) or Naples for the delights of the Amalfi coast.
 Wherever you're heading you can pretty much guarantee that if you plan far enough in advance you'll find some cheap flights.
 Italy is, like many of its politicians, very well connected!